My Story

 Where it all began...

-Our founder, Mila, grew up living beside ancient woodland filled with oaks, hornbeams, silver birch, ash, sweet chestnut and hazel trees.
-The woods were her favourite, special place she could be herself and practise the calming Japanese art of forest bathing, shinrin-yoku, years before she knew this was a thing.
+Hello!
+I'm Mila and I grew up living beside an ancient woodland filled with oak, hornbeam, silver birch, ash, sweet chestnut and hazel trees.
+The woods were my favourite place I would retreat to where I could happily be my neurodivergent self, free and wild and curious, and where I would practise the ancient Japanese art of forest bathing, shinrin-yoku, years before I knew it was a thing.

-She was the kind of kid who would invite her friends over for sleepovers to make bath potions, and once she set up a shop in her garden encouraging bemused family members to buy her foraged mud pies.
-On special occasions, she would surprise her loved ones with gifts of homemade lip glosses, candles and bath bombs.
+I was the kind of kid who'd invite my friends over for sleepovers to make swirling, glittering bath potions, and once I set up a garden shop encouraging bemused family members to buy my foraged mud pies.
+On Christmases and birthdays, people would receive my wonky, but lovingly handmade candles, bath bombs and cosmetics.

-Even though this creative spirit and connection to nature had always been with her, it wasn't until a few summers ago that the apothecary journey began to reveal itself to her.
+Even though this creative spirit and connection to nature had always been part of me, it wasn't until I was an adult that I fell down the herbalist and forager's path and started my own apothecary journey.

 A close up of mila's hand holding a bunch of yellow-green pineappleweed flowers with feathery soft green leaves